 Search for content by the language the customer has provided in their profile details.
 Note: This won’t necessarily show content only in the language you’ve searched.

 Filter by whether or not content has been handled by your team and by specific States within your team’s workflow.

 Filter by whether or not content has been provided with a specific Classification within your team’s workflow.

 Filter through content to see survey responses from specific and multiple surveys.

 Find messages assigned to one or more members of your team

 When you open a fresh filter, it may present you with a blank field, expecting you to enter something manually.
-Every blank field search uses what we know as “Boolean Language” to elaborately explore the mountains of data that we collect.
-Boolean language is the idea that you can combine simple searching keywords to come up with very elaborate searches, helping differentiate between “Cats and Dog”, “Cats or dogs”, “Cats not dogs”.
-These operations are:
+Every blank field search uses what we know as “Boolean language” to elaborately explore the mountains of data that we collect.
+Boolean language is the idea that you can combine simple searching keywords to come up with very elaborate searches, helping differentiate between “Cats and Dog”, “Cats or dogs”, and “Cats not dogs”.

 How it works

 Search for any single word with no space separations.

 Will return all matches of the single word.